 dot-art Schools is an interactive, online, inter-school, art competition, taking place annually and culminating in a public exhibition of the winning artworks and prize giving celebration for teachers, students and their families.
 The competition is open to all Primary (Year 5) and Secondary (Year 9) and SEND schools in the six boroughs of Liverpool City Region.
 It is designed to nurture talent, raise aspiration and take art out of the classroom into the real world.
-Set up in 2012 in response to demand from local schools and the side-lining of the arts in the curriculum, to date over 8000 children from 481 schools have taken part.
+Set up in 2012 in response to demand from local schools and the side-lining of the arts in the curriculum, to date over 10,000 children have taken part.

 Art is the perfect way for students to process their thoughts and feelings when trying to make sense of the pandemic.
 Participating in dot-art Schools provides a key part of that recovery process.